FormidableLabs/spectacle/README.md

 | transitionIn       | PropTypes.array  | Specifies the slide transition when the slide comes into view.
 Accepts the same values as transition.                                                                                                                                                                                        |
 | transitionOut      | PropTypes.array  | Specifies the slide transition when the slide exits.
 Accepts the same values as transition.                                                                                                                                                                                                  | Set by `Deck`'s `transition` prop       |
 | transitionDuration | PropTypes.number | Accepts integer value in milliseconds for slide transition duration.                                                                                                                                                                                                                         | Set by `Deck`'s `transition` prop       |

-<a name="wrapping-slides"></a>

-##### Wrapping Slides

-If you author your slides in another file or want any kind of grouping that requires one additional level of nesting, you can add a `hasSlideChildren` prop to their parent element.
-This lets Spectacle identify that it is a wrapper, and will disregard the heirarchy instead opting to read the child slides as if the wrapper was not present.

 <a name="transition-function"></a>